I see that the chairman of another major private equity fund has graced us with his wisdom on investing. I’ll summarize it for you:

 And yes, most of the returns come from a few massive home runs.

 For a portfolio investor with 50+ companies, this isn’t a problem.
-You’ve got a large enough sample that you have a high probability of finding that big win that pays for everything else.
+You’ve got enough bets that you’re probably going to find that unicorn that pays for everything else.
+May the odds be ever in your favor.

 In which case, you need to look at this table. (distribution of single investment returns)